Top 5 TV Deals On Amazon For Labor Day

 1.)
 TCL 32-Inch 1080p Roku Smart LED TV

-The TCL Roku Smart LED TV tops the list as an unbelievable bargain and just $140.
+The TCL Roku Smart LED TV tops the list as an unbelievable bargain at just $140.
 The TCL boasts 1080 pixels in resolution for lifelike images.
-Linking with Roku gives it easy access to dozens of streaming services, making it perfect for those who have cut-the-cord and college students beginning freshman year.
+Linking with Roku gives it easy access to dozens of streaming services, making it perfect for those who have cut the cord and college students beginning freshman year.
 It is currently available on Amazon.

 2.)
 The Toshiba 4K UHD Smart TV

 Coming in at the most wallet friendly on the list is the Toshiba 4K UHD Smart TV.
-Though the screen size of 43 inches is smaller than the others on the list, the Toshiba nonetheless shines with its crystal clear picture, the fact that it is a smart tv, and that it clocks in at just $200.
+Though the screen size of 43 inches is smaller than the others on the list, the Toshiba nonetheless shines with its crystal clear picture, the fact that it is a smart TV, and that it clocks in at just $200.
 With an original price of $330, that is a total of 40 percent in savings available on Amazon.

 3.)
 Samsung QLED Frame 65-Inch 4K Smart TV

 There are so many things to admire about Samsung’s latest QLED Smart TV.
-Samsung’s new quantum dot technology means that the screen can offer of a billion different shades of brilliant color.
-The 4k depth creates a stunning contrast for the most realistic picture yet.
+Samsung’s new quantum dot technology means that the screen can offer a billion different shades of brilliant color.
+The 4K depth creates a stunning contrast for the most realistic picture yet.
 However, what is arguably this television’s greatest selling point is the fact that it masquerades as a piece of art when not in use.
 With customizable frames and artwork selection, this television manages to combine both brains and beauty.
 Though it normally retails for $2,497.99, it is currently on sale on Amazon for $1,797.99 — an almost 30 percent in savings.

 4.)
 LG OLED C9 Series 4K Ultra HD Smart TV